jonreid/OCHandMock/README.md

     - (void)testFoo
     {
         MockFoo *mock = [MockFoo mockWithTestCase:self];
-        [[mock counter] setExpected:1];
+        [[mock countFoo] setExpected:1];
-        [[mock arg] setExpected:is(@"bar")];
+        [[mock matchFoo] setExpected:is(@"bar")];

         // ...Do something here that should invoke [mock foo:@"bar"]

         [mock verify];
     }

-If you have placed mock objects in the test fixture, they can all be verified with a single call.
+Things are easier if the mock objects live in the test fixture, because they can all be verified with a single call.
 Just place a copy of the `-verify` method above in your test class.
 Then call `[self verify]` in your test methods, and it will check all verifiable instance variables.